bohdanMilenko/musicLibrary/README.md

 **Features:**

 - Each Service requires an instance of the corresponding Repository and neighboring Service (i.e. SongService requires instance of AlbumService)
-- Data fetching is based on Lazy Initialization of entities.
+- Lazy Initialization is used for fetching data from DB
 - Validation logic is outsourced to RecordValidation class that does various checks utilizing all three Services
 - Performs Cascade deletion of data (i.e. If Artist is deleted -> validates if DB has Albums for this Artist -> if Yes deletes Albums and Songs)
-- Require entities to be passed into methods
+- Service level methods require and operate on enitites described above, not primitives

 <p align="center">
    <img src ="readMeSource/ServiceLayerRecent2.png" width="600">